Avenue d'Italie: Description

-The avenue is 1 294 m long and 70 m wide.
-It takes its name from the destination of the travellers who used to continue straight after the Porte d'Italie : it is there that Nationale 7, a road linking Paris to the Italian border, begins.
+The avenue is 1,294 m long and 70 m wide.
+It takes its name from the destination of the travellers who used to continue straight after the Porte d'Italie.
+It is there that Nationale 7, a road linking Paris to the Italian border, begins.

-The avenue d'Italie is part of the Maison-Blanche district, and separates two very different parts of the 13th arrondissement: the Butte-aux-Cailles district on one side, and the Chinese district on the other.
+The Avenue d'Italie is part of the Maison-Blanche district, and separates two very different parts of the 13th arrondissement: the Butte-aux-Cailles district on one side, and the Chinese district on the other.

 History

-Until the middle of the nineteenth century, the avenue only contained a few houses and guinguettes.
-Prices were cheaper than in Paris, because it was outside of the wall of the Ferme Générale.
+Until the middle of the 19th century, the avenue only contained a few houses and guinguettes.
+Prices were cheaper than in Paris, because it was outside of the Wall of the Ferme générale.

-The avenue d'Italie got its current name on May 23, 1863, after Georges-Eugène Haussmann's decision to extend the Paris city limits in 1860.
+The Avenue d'Italie got its current name on May 23, 1863, after Georges-Eugène Haussmann's decision to extend the Paris city limits in 1860.